RenXiaoman/RemoteSensing/README.md

 ## Citation

-If you use our dataset or code for research, please cite this paper:
+If you use our code for research, please cite this paper:

 ```
 @article{FANG2026115625,